jxlin/RoboND-DeepLearning-Project/REPORT.md

 ## **Introduction**

-This project consists in the implementation of a Fully Convolutional Neural Network for **semantic segmentation**, which is used as a component of a perception pipeline that allows a quadrotor to follow a target person in a simulator.
+This project consists in the implementation of a Fully Convolutional Neural Network for **semantic segmentation**, which is used as a component of a perception pipeline that allows a quadrotor to follow a target person in a simulated environment.

 ![SAMPLE FOLLOW ME FOUND TARGET][gif_follow_me_sample_1]